Hungarian–Romanian War: July 1919 – August 1919

 The Allies were deeply displeased by the Romanian advance to the Tisza River.
 The Allies asked Romania to retreat to the first railway demarcation line and to commence negotiations with the Kun government.
 Romania persisted at the Tisza Line.
 The Allies pressured Hungary to stop its incursions into Czechoslovakia by threatening a co-ordinated action against Hungary by French, Serb and Romanian forces from the south and the east.
 However, the Allies also promised favour to Hungary in subsequent peace negotiations in delineating Hungary's new borders.
 On 12 June, the council discussed Hungary's proposed new borders with Romania, Czechoslovakia and Yugoslavia.

 On 23 June, Hungary signed an armistice with Czechoslovakia.
 By 4 July, the Hungarian Army had retreated 15 km south of the Hungarian–Czechoslovak demarcation line.
-The council demanded Romania to leave Tiszántúl and to respect the new borders.
+The council demanded Romania leave Tiszántúl and to respect the new borders.
 Romania said it would not do so until the Hungarian Army had demobilised.
 Kun said that he would continue to depend on the might of his army.
 On 11 July, the council ordered Marshal Ferdinand Foch to prepare a co-ordinated attack against Hungary by using Serb, French and Romanian forces.
 Hungary, in turn, prepared for action along the Tisza River.

 The Romanian Army faced the Hungarian army along the Tisza River front line over a distance of 250 km.
 The front extended from beyond Szeged in the south, adjacent to French and Serb troops, to Tokaj, in the north, adjacent to Czechoslovak troops.
 On 17 July, Hungary attacked.

 Hungarian Army in July 1919

 Bela Kun's Red Army was led by political commissars because the experienced professional military officers resigned after the political fiasco during the Hungarian-Czechoslovak war.
-Commanders of small units were experienced soldiers.
+Their commanders of small units were however experienced soldiers.
 The Hungarian Army mustered 100 infantry battalions (50,000 men), ten cavalry squadrons (1,365 men), 69 artillery batteries of calibers up to 305 mm, and nine armoured trains.
 The troops were organized into three groups: north, central, and south.
 The central group was the strongest.

 Hungary planned to cross the Tisza River with all three groups.
 The north group would advance towards Satu Mare (Szatmárnémeti), the central group to Oradea (Nagyvárad), and the south group to Arad.
 Their aim was to incite Bolshevik Soviet Russia to attack Bessarabia.